jjpsos/ramp/framework/docs/FRAMEWORK.md

 # (3) Application Structure

 Now that the basic setup is complete, the Application class is used to initialize and run a Phalcon application.
 It takes in the dependency injection container ($di) as input.
-For this framework/app example case, I will build the Application class from scratch to mimic the structure of a real-world application.

-The Application class is used to initialize and run a Phalcon application.
-It takes in the dependency injection container ($di) as input.

 The purpose of this code is to create a new Application instance and call its handle() and send() methods to process the request and send the response back to the client.